-Temporary Early Retirement Authority (TERA)
+Temporary Early Retirement Authority (TERA), 1992-2001 (FY1993-FY2001)

 The FY1993 National Defense Authorization Act (Sec.
 4403, P.L.
-102-484) granted temporary authority (now scheduled to expire on September 30, 2001) for the services to offer early retirements to personnel with more than 15 but less than 20 years of service.
-The retired pay is calculated in the usual ways except that there is an additional reduction of one percent for every year of service below 20.
-Part or all of this latter reduction can be restored if the retiree works in specified public service jobs (law enforcement, firefighting, education, and the like) during the period immediately following retirement, until the point at which the retiree would have reached the 20-year mark if he or she had remained in the service.
+102-484) granted temporary authority (which, after several extensions, finally expired on September 30, 2001) for the services to offer early retirements to personnel with more than 15 but less than 20 years of service.
+TERA retired pay was calculated in the usual ways except that there is an additional reduction of one percent for every year of service below 20.
+Part or all of this latter reduction could be restored if the retiree works in specified public service jobs (law enforcement, firefighting, education, and the like) during the period immediately following retirement, until the point at which the retiree would have reached the 20-year mark if he or she had remained in the service.